simonbesnard1/gedidb/paper/paper.md

 # Abstract

 The Global Ecosystem Dynamics Investigation (GEDI) mission provides spaceborne LiDAR observations that are essential for characterising Earth's forest structure and carbon dynamics.
 However, GEDI datasets are distributed as complex HDF5 granules, which pose significant challenges for efficient, large-scale data processing and analysis.
 To overcome these hurdles, we developed `gediDB`, an open-source Python standardised Application Programming Interface (API) that streamlines both the processing and querying of GEDI Level 2A–B and Level 4A–C datasets.
-Built on the optimised multidimensional array database `TileDB`, `gediDB` enables operational-scale processing, rapid spatial and temporal queries, and reproducible LiDAR-based analyses of forest biomass, carbon stocks, and structural change.
+Built on the optimised multidimensional array database TileDB, `gediDB` enables operational-scale processing, rapid spatial and temporal queries, and reproducible LiDAR-based analyses of forest biomass, carbon stocks, and structural change.